MI-OSiRIS/mi-osiris.github.io/documentation/acl.md

 <strong> Restoring the FACL(s) </strong>

-When you restore the files in /osiris directory, you would have to restore the FACLs associated with the files in that direcotry.
+When you restore the files in /osiris directory, you would have to restore the FACLs associated with the files in that directory.
 To do that use the FACL backup file osiris_facl along with the –restore option :
 <pre>
 setfacl --restore=osiris_facl
 </pre>